 Before I even called him to the kitchen, I knew David would like this one even though he scoffs when he sees me open a can of chicken.
 Sure enough he smiled when he saw the sesame seeds and smelled the toasted sesame oil.
 “What’s in it?” he asked with a mouth full.
 And before I could answer, he followed up with, “Do you mind if I eat the rest of it?’
 I just smiled and went to jot down the recipe before I could forget.

-1 tablespoon salted peanut butter
+- 1 tablespoon salted peanut butter

-2 tablespoons coconut aminos or soy sauce
+- 2 tablespoons coconut aminos or soy sauce

-1 tablespoon unsweetened rice wine vinegar
+- 1 tablespoon unsweetened rice wine vinegar

-2 tablespoons toasted sesame oil
+- 2 tablespoons toasted sesame oil

-¼ teaspoon powdered ginger (more if wanted)
+- ¼ teaspoon powdered ginger more if wanted

-⅛ teaspoon salt (omit if using soy sauce)
+- ⅛ teaspoon salt omit if using soy sauce

-2 drops liquid sweetener (optional)
+- 2 drops liquid sweetener optional

-12-ounce can of cooked chicken, drained and flaked
+- 12 ounce can of cooked chicken drained and flaked

-1 chopped green onion
+- 1 stalk chopped green onion

-1 tablespoon chopped peanuts
+- 1 tablespoon chopped peanuts

-¼ teaspoon toasted sesame seeds (optional)
+- ¼ teaspoon toasted sesame seeds optional

-Use a whisk or spatula to mix together the peanut butter, coconut aminos, vinegar, sesame oil, ginger, salt, and sweetener until well blended and creamy.
+- Use a whisk or spatula to mix together the peanut butter, coconut aminos, vinegar, sesame oil, ginger, salt, and sweetener until well blended and creamy.